jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Usually I fade out the length of thesequestions once the participant agreed, so the next time I'm photographing and I see no obvious obstacles (an obstacle might be a blueprint for a project under construction on screen or desk or anything else that is more confidential than what one would usually expect), I go with »May I…« the next time and fade out asking each time.
+Usually I fade out the length of  these questions once the participant agreed, so the next time I'm photographing and I see no obvious obstacles (an obstacle might be a blueprint for a project under construction on screen or desk or anything else that is more confidential than what one would usually expect), I go with »May I…« the next time and fade out asking each time.
 Ask not only for recording activities – it goes for all other activities of yours you feel unsure about: just ask.
-By that, you show respect and care for the participant and you avoid arkward situations.
+By that, you show respect and care for the participant and you avoid awkward situations.

 ## Asking open questions

 You may have noticed that the suggested questions from the previous section are not aiming for specific, short answers.
-In situations differen from user need research you often  want answers to be short and precise:
- »Are you a graphic designer?« »I am a Graphic Designer!« / »How much do you like your Job?
+In situations different from user need research  you often  want answers to be short and precise:  »Are you a graphic designer?« »I am a Graphic Designer!« / »How much do you like your Job?
 Give a mark« »B!« / »Please name your Tools!« »InDesign, Photoshop«.

 If you would diagram who speaks for how long when we ask for specific